This collection of pages are specifically for caseworkers and explain the NDIS

 To determine eligibility and appropriate disability supports the NDIA need to know what the child or young person’s disability or developmental delay is, how long it will last and the impact on the child or young person’s life.

-FACS Child Protection and OOHC casework staff may want to utilise their local FACS Psychologist to review Access Request Forms prior to lodging them with the NDIA to ensure that the child or young person’s disability and evidence is accurately described for the NDIA to make an appropriate decision about funding supports.
+DCJ Child Protection and OOHC casework staff may want to utilise their local DCJ Psychologist to review Access Request Forms prior to lodging them with the NDIA to ensure that the child or young person’s disability and evidence is accurately described for the NDIA to make an appropriate decision about funding supports.
 NGO OOHC providers can use the psychological services available to them.

 For information about what evidence to include in an Access Request Form, see: Evidence of your disability and Evidence of disability or developmental delay for children under 7 years of age.